EiichiroIto/MPyTools/README.md

 [![Build Status](https://app.travis-ci.com/EiichiroIto/MPyTools.svg?branch=master)](https://app.travis-ci.com/EiichiroIto/MPyTools)

-MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes.
+MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes from Smalltalk codes.

 This project is inspired from MicroSqueak and rewrited some codes in Pharo Smalltalk. (https://web.media.mit.edu/~jmaloney/microsqueak/)

 # MPyTool
 MPyTool communicates with MicroPython devices through a serial port.
 It sends MicroPython expression and receive its response, also it supports for uploading and downloading files.

-Like this,
+## Usage

 ```Smalltalk
 |mp|